 The formal running trail through Discovery Park has an official running trail that’s 2.8 miles, but there are over five more miles of cut-throughs and alternate routes if you’re looking for something longer.
 There are also hills, sand dunes, wooded areas, and meadows, making this one of the best ‘urban trail running’ spots in the city.

 Volunteer Park isn’t for those of you that are training for marathons, but it’s a nice change of scenery.
-If you complete the loop around the park on quiet trails and residential streets, you can log a number of 0.6-mile loops.
+If you complete the loop around the park on quiet trails and residential streets, you can log a number of nearly one-mile loops.
 Or, you can cut through to extend your run and mix up the scenery with beautiful architecture, such as the glass Conservatory or Art Deco Asian Art Museum.

 Running along Alki Beach trail on a warm Seattle day, you might almost forget you’re up in the northwest corner of the US; it’s so similar to Venice Beach and other trails along the beaches near LA!
 This two-mile, flat-as-a-pancake route wraps around the northeast corner of Alki in the shadows of residential West Seattle.
 You can run a there-and-back, or stop for a mid-run snack at one of the delicious restaurants and bars that are now popping up along the sandy stretch of Alki Beach.

 Shielded against traffic, this mostly flat, paved, winding road runs through the lush Interlaken Park between Cap Hill and Montlake.
-It’s easy to come here a typical Seattle day (misty) with your rain slicker and some study shoes to mix it up, dipping in and out of the wooded trails or sticking with a classic all-paved out-and-back.
+It’s easy to come here on a typical Seattle day (misty) with your rain slicker and some study shoes to mix it up, dipping in and out of the wooded trails or sticking with a classic all-paved out-and-back.
 End to end, the boulevard is right around a mile.